 - All delinquent motor vehicle bills must be paid by cash or certified bank check to obtain a DMV release for registration.

-- Credit card payments are processed by Official Payments and can be made by clicking the Online Tax Payment link above.
+- Credit card payments are processed by Point & Pay and can be made by clicking the Online Tax Payment link above.
 An additional fee applies.
 By state law, oldest bills must be paid first.

 Tax Collection in Connecticut